 House Hacking 2.0

-I can take house hacking to the next level by also renting out my bedroom on Airbnb.
+I realized I could take house hacking to the next level by also renting out my bedroom on Airbnb.

-I don’t!
+I didn’t!
 Sleep is for the weak!
 Just kidding.

 Wife (or Husband) and Kids?